 If Carroll University seems like a school you want to apply to, click the heart button to save it to your college list.

-Carroll University is located in the suburban setting of Waukesha, Wisconsin, less than an hour from Milwaukee.
+Carroll University is located in the suburban setting of Waukesha, Wisconsin, in the suburbs of Milwaukee.

 If you want to see Carroll University for yourself, plan a visit.
 The best way to reach campus is to take Interstate 94 to Waukesha, or book a flight to the nearest airport, Mitchell International.